leungcalvin/pyfx-public/README.md

 You will also need `pycalc` and you probably will need `coda`.
 Use `main` branch for both.

 ## Usage
 You will want to set up a `CorrJob` to handle the correlation over all possible baselines.
-The `CorrJob` will specify the correlation start and stop times as a function of frequency, time, and pointing at a given reference station in three arrays of shape $(nfreq (fixed to 1024), npointing, ntime)$.
+The `CorrJob` will specify the correlation start and stop times as a function of frequency, time, and pointing at a given reference station in three arrays of shape `(nfreq=1024, npointing, ntime)`.
 In most cases you will have only one pointing, but for widefield VLBI you might want multiple pointings.
-1) $t$, a `float64`, which specifies topocentric Unix time
+1) $t$, an `astropy.Time`, which specifies topocentric Unix time at the reference station.
-2) $w$, an `int`, which specifies the total width of the integration (<0.5 seconds)
+2) $w$, an `int`, which specifies the scan duration.
+This effectively sets the frequency resolution of the correlation to be $390 * w$ kHz.
 3) $r$, a `float` between 0-1 which specifies the fraction over the integration to correlate (used in pulsar gating mode), centered on `t + 2.56e-6 * w//2`.

 ```python